What does an online Thangka Course look like?

 Yes, also if you already have a background in art it is required to start with the Buddha Face.
 Thangka is a different way of drawing.

-I suggest you go for one of the cheaper thangka course bundles that includes both the Buddha Face course and a complete Buddha (such as Medicine Buddha or White Tara).
+I suggest you go for one of the cheaper thangka course bundles that includes both the Buddha Face course and a full Buddha (such as The Buddha, Medicine Buddha or White Tara).

 After you have once taken the Buddha Face course, you can choose any course you like (unless it's specifically mentioned that it's for Advanced only).